 Tutti-Fruity

-She had a nickel in her hand.
-She held it carefully all during the journey.
 Eight miles seems so little now, for any car can cruise the paved road in just a few minutes.
 But on that day, on the dirt road in the wagon behind the horse, it took several hours, with the sun high above and dust rising to float in the air behind them, and she was holding that nickel all the way.

 She had a plan.

 Tutti-Fruity ice cream.
 That was the plan.
 A nickel would buy a big double-dip ice-cream cone at the Henrietta drugstore.
-The soda fountain there had a marble top, and fancy stools that spun around with red plush seats.
+The soda fountain there had a marble top, and fancy stools that spun around with shiny red seats.
 Behind the counter, lined up before the huge mirror, was a shelf of colored bottles.
 Every kind of delight, in town, right there at the soda fountain.

 Maggie wanted Tutti-Fruity.